joey-qytyku/OS-90-fixed/docs/clib.md

 FILE is an opaque type that is not supposed to be accessed directly.
 Technically it can be sometimes but that is not defined.

-FILE is an abstraction (not required) for file descriptors and adds additional features:
+FILE is an abstraction for file descriptors and adds additional features:
 - Buffering.
 The buffer length can be changed.
 Some streams can have immediate writeback or be line buffered.
 - Orientation: byte characters or wide characters.
 Does not have to be supported fully.
 - Binary or text mode